 Compare Infomap and Louvain with NetworkX¶

-This tutorial shows how to run Infomap next to Louvain community detection in a NetworkX workflow.
-It uses Zachary’s karate club graph because it is small, built into NetworkX, and common in community-detection examples.
+Run Infomap next to Louvain in a NetworkX workflow.
+The example uses Zachary’s karate club graph: small, built into NetworkX, and a community-detection staple.

 Infomap optimizes the map equation: it searches for a partition that compresses the description of flow on the network.
 Louvain optimizes modularity.
 The goal here is not to declare a universal winner, but to make the outputs easy to run, inspect, compare, visualize, and export.